Incoming transactions

 }

 Use this data to verify whether the blockchain information (destination address and blockchain) and beneficiary data match your records.
 Note that the transaction hash might be missing if the originating VASP is using a pre-transaction flow, meaning they sent the Travel Rule message before the on-chain transaction.
 In this case, you will receive another webhook notification with the transaction hash once the on-chain transaction is completed and the originating VASP updates their outgoing Travel Rule message.
+If the originating VASP cancels the pre-transaction flow instead, you will receive the reflected CANCELLED status and can release any temporary internal holds.

 Respond to incoming Travel Rule messages